ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 </tbody>
 </table>

->>>*It is recommended that rainwater be named 'Water,fresh' and be a resource from air.
+>>*It is recommended that rainwater be named 'Water,fresh' and be a resource from air.
 Rainwater should only be describing the flow of water from the atmosphere into a rainwater collection systems.
 Rainwater flowing from a collection system is a technosphere flow as it is NOT flowing directly from the biosphere.
 >
->>>**When the original source flow does not provide enough detail; the genaric term, in this case 'Water' can be used when naming the flow even though this is not a preferred FEDEFL term.
+>>**When the original source flow does not provide enough detail; the generic term, in this case 'Water' can be used when naming the flow even though this is not a preferred FEDEFL term.

-<strong>Water qualtiy parameters</strong>
+><strong>Water quality parameters</strong>
->Water quality parameters like Chemical/Biological Oxygen Demand are classified under the ‘Other’ elementary flow class.
-Additional quality parameters like pH are measured using the flowable ‘Hydrogen ion’ found in the ‘Element or Compound’ flow class.
+>>Water quality parameters like Chemical/Biological Oxygen Demand are classified under the ‘Other’ elementary flow class.
+Additional quality parameters like pH are measured using the flowable ‘Hydrogen ion’ because the source reporting is in H+ units.
+This flow is found in the ‘Element or Compound’ flow class.
 #### <span class="smallcaps">Highlight 12: Location specific data</span>

 >